pjflanagan/merge-reminders/README.md

 > - [ ] `Header.tsx`: Be sure `offsetHeight` is reflected in `style.module.scss`
 > - [ ] `api.py` Update the [documentation](https://docs.example.com) or @pjflanagan will be upset

-You can then make it a requirement to check all boxes on PRs before merge, forcing users to acknowledge instructions for each file.
+You can then make it a requirement to check all boxes on PRs before merge using another action like [Task Completed Checker](https://github.com/marketplace/actions/task-completed-checker), forcing users to acknowledge instructions for each file.
 This is useful when:
 - You want to ask devs to adhere to a pattern
 - You need devs to update a different file to match changes in this one